Debugging & troubleshooting

 ### Dependency injection frameworks

 DI containers (NestJS, Angular, InversifyJS) resolve dependencies at runtime via decorators and metadata.
-Fallow skips decorated class members, but injected services may look unused if they're only referenced via DI tokens.
+Fallow skips decorated class members by default, but injected services may look unused if they're only referenced via DI tokens.

 **Fix**: Add the DI-registered files as entry points, or suppress specific findings: